-- SECTION 9.
-Listing of Issued and Outstanding Shares and Other Securities, Including Treasury Shares All issued and outstanding securities of the type and class applied for, including treasury shares, shall be applied for listing in the Exchange. - SECTION 10.
-Full Payment of Issued and Outstanding Shares Only fully paid subscribed securities can be applied for listing in the Exchange, except for those securities that are subject of rights offering. - SECTION 11.
-Minimum Number of Directors Upon the filing of the listing application, the Applicant Company shall have and maintain a minimum of seven (7) directors. - SECTION 12.
-Applicable Fiscal Year The Applicant Company shall be prohibited from changing its fiscal year if the purpose of the change is to take advantage of exceptional or seasonal profits in order to show a better profit record. - SECTION 13.
-Offering Price The offering price for initial public offerings shall be at the discretion of the Applicant Company. - SECTION 14.
-Red Herring Prospectus The Applicant Company shall submit its Red Herring Prospectus to the Listings Department at least seven (7) calendar days prior to its presentation to the Listing Committee.
+SECTION 9.
+Listing of Issued and Outstanding Shares and Other Securities, Including Treasury Shares - All issued and outstanding securities of the type and class applied for, including treasury shares, shall be applied for listing in the Exchange.

+SECTION 10.
+Full Payment of Issued and Outstanding Shares - Only fully paid subscribed securities can be applied for listing in the Exchange.

+SECTION 11.
+Minimum Number of Directors - Upon the filing of the listing application, the Applicant Company shall have and maintain a minimum of seven (7) directors.

+SECTION 12.
+Applicable Fiscal Year - The Applicant Company shall be prohibited from changing its fiscal year if the purpose of the change is to take advantage of exceptional or seasonal profits in order to show a better profit record.

+SECTION 13.
+Stabilization Fund - An Applicant Company which conducts a secondary offering (as defined in the Rules) shall have a stabilization fund in the following amounts:

+OFFER SIZE AMOUNT OF STABILIZATION FUND Up to ₽10 Billion Not less than 10% but not more than 15% of the base offer More than ₽10 Billion up to Not less than 12.5% but not more

+OFFER SIZE AMOUNT OF STABILIZATION FUND

+₽25 Billion than 15% of the base offer

+More than ¥ 25 Billion 15% of the base offer

+The Applicant Company shall ensure that any price stabilization activity shall not cause the Company to be in breach of the minimum public ownership requirement.

+The stabilizing agent shall submit a weekly report to the Exchange of any price stabilization activity conducted during the permitted stabilization period or of the fact that no stabilization activity was conducted within that week.
+If the stabilization fund is fully utilized prior to the expiry of the permitted stabilization period, the Issuer shall disclose such fact to the Exchange in accordance with Section 4.1 of the Revised Disclosure Rules.

+For the avoidance of doubt, any stabilization activity shall require prior approval of the Commission, in accordance with the Securities Regulation Code.
+The Applicant Company or the stabilizing agent shall submit to the Exchange a copy of the said approval prior to the start of the offer period.

+SECTION 14.
+Offering Price - The offering price for initial public offerings shall be at the discretion of the Applicant Company.

+SECTION 15.
+Red Herring Prospectus - The Applicant Company shall submit its Red Herring Prospectus to the Listings Department at least seven (7) calendar days prior to its presentation to the Listing Committee.